StevenMayher/431-2021/projectB/confirmations.md

 # Project B Confirmation Status

-- Status Report as of `Monday 2021-11-29 at 11:30 AM`
+- Status Report as of `Monday 2021-11-29 at 10:45 PM`

 Confirmed? | Meaning | Count
 :---: | :----: | :----:
 Not yet | You've not yet submitted the [Revisions and Confirmation: Project B](https://bit.ly/431-2021-projectB-confirmation) form. | 27
-Pending | You've submitted the form but Dr. Love hasn't reviewed it yet. | 3 **Yes** | You're all set.
-Dr. Love has approved your submitted form. | 11
+Pending | You've submitted the form but Dr. Love hasn't reviewed it yet. | 0 **Yes** | You're all set.
+Dr. Love has approved your submitted form. | 14

 ## Monday December 6 Presentations (n = 14 projects)